 RealAudio/RealVideo format abandoned, last broadcaster drops support AI-researched

-Dependency: RealPlayer / RealAudio / RealVideo streaming
+Dependency: RealPlayer / RealAudio / RealVideo streaming Wikipedia

 BBC World Service dropped RealAudio in March 2011, the last major broadcaster to use the format.
 RealNetworks had already pivoted away from streaming, and the browser plugin died with NPAPI removal.
 Early streaming net art and net radio projects using .ra/.rm/.ram formats became inaccessible.